VictorCaunders/Telemedicine/README.md

 Tracks time spent per call between doctor and patient.

 Its created using Angular as front end and .NET core as back end and postgre database.
-Any further technical clarification send me mail at shiv_koirala@yahoo.com.

-This complete initative is funded by https://danphehealth.com .
---